-So how can educators support children to develop strong oral language and vocabulary skills?
+So how can educators support children to develop strong vocabulary and oral language skills?

 The Need for a High-Quality Language Environment